 Trucking companies must make sure their drivers are properly trained to respond to emergencies and to keep adequate maintenance records, including checking their brakes before getting on the road.
 A truck company's failure to properly train or supervise a driver can give rise to the truck company's liability in the event the driver causes an accident.
 A truck company can be sued on grounds of negligent hire, negligent supervision, negligent training, or negligent entrustment.

 Sometimes a truck driver has done nothing wrong.
 Brake failures may be the result of the brake manufacturer.
 There are strict federal regulations that cover tractor-trailer braking systems.
 Trucks are required to have a certain braking force based on their weight, meet automatic brake adjustment system requirements, and decelerate to a stop from 20 mph at a rate commensurate with the truck's size.
 If the brakes fail to meet these standards, due to a manufacturing or design defect, you may be able to file a product liability lawsuit against the brake manufacturer.Consult a Los Angeles Lawyer when Pursuing an Injury Claim

-When you have been involved in a truck accident, it is crucial to bring a lawsuit against all the appropriate parties.
+When you have been involved in a truck accident caused by inadequate stopping distance, it is crucial to bring a lawsuit against all the appropriate parties.
 Representation by a skillful injury attorney can make a difference to Los Angeles residents who need a substantial amount of compensation to help them regroup physically, emotionally, and financially.
 We represent injured individuals throughout Southern California, including in San Bernardino, Rancho Cucamonga, and Temecula.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.